 Access: 8 boulevard du Palais, 75001 Paris.
 Metro Cité (line 4), Châtelet (lines 1, 4, 7, 11, 14) or RER B or C Saint-Michel station.

-Book your tour of the Sainte-Chapelle
+Book your tickets to the Sainte-Chapelle

 4) La Madeleine

-Place de la Madeleine, 75008 Paris.
+Place de la Madeleine, 75008 Paris

 Built in 1806 by Napoleon Bonaparte as a temple in honor of his soldiers, it was then converted into a church in 1845.